 Packing tips for a trip to Portugal

 13. When visiting a major tourist destination like the Algarve, Porto or Lisbon, don’t worry if you forget to pack something or are hampered by hand luggage restrictions.
-With the exception of obscure prescription medication, you can buy pretty much anything you’re likely to need in Portugal although some things, like sun cream, may be a little pricier.
+With the exception of obscure prescription medication, you can buy pretty much anything you’re likely to need in Portugal although some things, like sun cream and bug repellent, may be a little pricier.

 14. If you’re venturing deep into rural Portugal, you’ll need to be better equipped as local shops stock a more limited range of products.